GLOBAL MARKETS-Big tech lifts equities as Biden rebuilding plan in focus | Business

 Euro zone bonds calmed, but Germany's 10-year yield was set for its biggest quarterly jump since the fourth quarter of 2019.
 European Central Bank President Christine Lagarde, in a Bloomberg TV interview on Wednesday, defied investors who have been pushing up borrowing costs on the euro zone's bond markets to test the ECB's resolve.

-Investors were looking ahead to Biden's trip to Pittsburgh on Wednesday, where he is expected to push for a "Build Back Better" plan.
+Investors awaited details from Biden's push for a "Build Back Better" infrastructure plan to be announced in Pittsburgh.
 Its price tag could be as high as $4 trillion to pay for conventional roads and bridges while also tackling climate change and domestic policy issues like income equality.
-Talk of taxes in 2021 is premature and is creating a lot of apprehension as investors grapple with the question of how long will the economic recovery trade last, said Kristina Hooper, chief global market strategist at Invesco in New York.
+Talk of tax hikes in 2021 is premature and is creating a lot of apprehension as investors grapple with the question of how long will the economic recovery trade last, said Kristina Hooper, chief global market strategist at Invesco in New York.

 "All these spending initiatives that are being talked about are all coming with price tags of higher taxes.
 That's a hard pill to swallow when the economy is still very much getting its sea legs and is still very much in recovery mode," Hooper said.
 The plans have a tortuous journey in Congress and likely will look very different once all the political wrangling is done, said James Athey, investment director at Aberdeen Standard Investments.

 "If investors are weighing the risks appropriately, there shouldn't be much impact on markets in the short term," he said.
-MSCI's benchmark for global equity markets rose 0.4% to 674.82.
-On Wall Street, the Dow Jones Industrial Average rose 0.11%, the S&P 500 gained 0.80% and the Nasdaq Composite added 2.05%.
+MSCI's benchmark for global equity markets rose 0.12% to 672.95.
+On Wall Street, the Dow Jones Industrial Average fell 0.26%, the Nasdaq Composite added 1.54% and the S&P 500 gained 0.36%, failing to top the 4,000 mark.

 MSCI's broadest index of Asia-Pacific shares outside of Japan fell 0.4%, marking its first monthly loss in five months.
 China's blue-chip index sank 0.9% and Japan's Nikkei slid 0.9% as investors sold financial shares amid growing uncertainty over the fallout from the margin calls that brought down Archegos Capital.